Bidet vs Toilet Paper: Data-Driven 2025 Guide

 Environmental Impact and Sustainability

-The true cost of toilet paper
+The ongoing footprint of toilet paper

 Lifecycle lens